ssvlabs/SIPs/sips/cluster_consensus.md

 For the `Sync Committee` duty, operators agree on a `phase0.Root` data which is also independent of the validator.

 On the other hand, a post-consensus phase is still required for each duty that was previously aggregated.
 Thus, the partial signatures for each validator must still be shared between parties.
+Better than sending a message for each eth duty, we recommend merging the post-consensus partial signatures into a single message.

 ## Improvement